 South east Queensland (city) network

 Queensland Rail also operates the south east Queensland network, which is an integrated passenger and rail access service.
-It extends from the centre of Brisbane, south to Beenleigh and Varsity Lakes on the Gold Coast, north to Ferny Grove, Caboolture and Gympie, east to Cleveland and west to Richlands, Ipswich and Rosewood.
+It extends from the centre of Brisbane, south to Varsity Lakes on the Gold Coast, via Beenleigh, north to Ferny Grove, Caboolture and Gympie, east to Cleveland and west to Richlands, Ipswich and Rosewood.

 Third party access

-Queensland Rail’s 2016 access undertaking came into effect in October 2016 and terminates on 30 June 2020.
+Queensland Rail’s 2020 access undertaking came into effect on 1 July 2020 and terminates on 30 June 2025.
 The undertaking sets out the terms and conditions under which Queensland Rail provides access to its rail infrastructure.
 These include, for example, Queensland Rail’s obligations, the process for an access seeker to negotiate access and the way disputes in relation to access are to be resolved.
 The undertaking also provides rules for setting prices.

-The QCA published its decision on Queensland Rail’s 2015 draft access undertaking in June 2016.
+The QCA published its decision on Queensland Rail’s 2020 draft access undertaking in February 2020.
 The decision was not to approve the draft.
-Queensland Rail submitted an amended 2015 DAU on 15 September 2016.
+Queensland Rail submitted an amended 2020 DAU on 24 April 2020, and updated it on 15 May 2020.